wilhelm-murdoch/go-collection/README.md

 * `func New[T any](items ...T) *Collection[T]` [#](collection.go#L18)
 * `collection.go:18:22` [#](collection.go#L18-L22)

-New returns a new collection of type T containing the specifieditems and their types. ( Chainable )
+New returns a new collection of type T containing the specified items and their types. ( Chainable )

 ```go
 package main